 Planting Ivy Seeds

 Plant them about 2/3 inch deep in spring after all danger of frost has passed.
-Choose a spot where they will get from six to eight hours of sun a day.
+Choose a spot where they'll get from six to eight hours of sun a day.
 Keep the soil moist but not soggy.
 The seeds should germinate in four to eight weeks.

 Layering English Ivy

 When they do, use a knife to cut 3-inch-long sections from the runner with a rooted node in the middle of each section.
-Sterilize the knife before and after cutting using a household disinfectant spray.
+Sanitize the knife before and after cutting using isopropyl alcohol.
 Dig up the rooted sections, plant them out of direct sunlight in a planting mix of 1 part peat moss and 1 part vermiculite and water regularly.
 Use a pot with drainage holes for the ivy.

 Rooting Ivy Cuttings

-When English completes its spring and summer growth, use a sharp, disinfected knife to cut an ivy runner into 3-inch sections with a node in the center of each section.
-Remove the leaves from the bottom 1 inch of the cutting and bury it 1 inch deep in a growing flat or pot with holes in the bottom and filled with a mix of 1 part peat moss and 1 part vermiculite.
+When English ivy completes its spring and summer growth, take cuttings to propagate ivy plants.
+Use a sharp, disinfected knife to cut an ivy runner into 3-inch sections with a node in the center of each section.
+Remove the leaves from the bottom 1 inch of the cutting, and bury it 1 inch deep in a growing flat or pot with holes in the bottom and filled with a mix of 1 part peat moss and 1 part vermiculite.

 Root Ivy in Water

-They'll grow roots, but not the smaller root hairs they will need to absorb water from the soil.
+They'll grow roots, but not the smaller root hairs they'll need to absorb water from the soil.
 To develop root hairs, place the rooted cuttings in a moist soilless mix inside a plastic bag.
 Don't let the mix dry out.
 Open the plastic bag after a few days and the cuttings will grow root hairs.

 English ivy naturally propagates by layering along the forest floor.
 The vine nodes grow roots and more vines.
 The vines spread, forming dense mats that smother plants that get in their way.
 Classified as an invasive weed in many areas, you may not want ivy in your yard and you may choose to reconsider propagating it because it can destroy native habitats.